 Every single time I do this, I’ve ended up paying several hundred dollars more than the original price!
 If you find a flight that seems like a great deal, book it immediately rather than waiting to see if it drops further.

-If you’re like, six months out from taking the flight, though, you could sign up for fare alerts through Skyscanner.
+If you’re like, six months out from taking the flight, though, you could sign up for fare alerts through Kiwi.
 If the price drops below a certain amount, they’ll send you an email to let you know.
 I’ve done this a few times and it’s helped me pick up a bargain!

 Always Use an Incognito Browser